Logiqx/gps-guides/detective.md

 ### Refresher

-Let's remind ourselves of some basic facts about the GT-31:
+Let's remind ourselves of some basic facts that relate to the GT-31:

-- The SiRF binary format included EHVE (Estimated Horizontal Velocity Error) in m/s x 10<sup>2</sup> for SiRFDRive since at least 2004.
+- The SiRF binary format has included EHVE (Estimated Horizontal Velocity Error) in m/s x 10<sup>2</sup> for SiRFDRive since at least 2004.
 - The SiRFstar III was released in 2005 with support for SiRFDRive.
-- The GT-31 used the SiRFstar III chip and was the first device to provide SDOP (speed dilution of precision).
+- The GT-31 was released in 2009, used the SiRFstar III chip and was the first device to provide SDOP.
-- It seems pretty reasonable to conclude that the GT-31 was using EHVE (Estimated Horizontal Velocity Error) but it was called SDOP.
+- It seems reasonable to conclude that the GT-31 was using EHVE (Estimated Horizontal Velocity Error) but called it SDOP.

 Let's remind ourselves of some basic facts about the GW-52 and GW-60:

-- They both provide logging at 1 Hz or 5 Hz and data is stored in the SiRF binary format.
+- They both provide logging at 1 Hz or 5 Hz and data is only ever stored in the SiRF binary format.
-- They both provide SDOS (standard deviation of speed), as it is named in the Locosys brochures.
+- They both provide SDOS (standard deviation of speed), named according to the Locosys product brochures.
-- They both appear to know about standard NMEA sentences which is enough for basic logging; including COG, HDOP, sats, etc.
+- They both appear to recognise standard NMEA sentences which is enough for basic logging; including COG, HDOP, sats, etc.
-- They both contain a small selection of $PMTK commands to initialize / restart a MediaTek GPS / GNSS chip.
+- They both contain a small selection of $PMTK commands (MediaTek prefix) to initialize and restart a MediaTek GPS / GNSS chip.
-- MediaTek error estimates would have to be in $PMTK sentences. but there is no evidence of anything in the firmware.
+- MediaTek error estimates would have to appear in $PMTK sentences.
+There is no evidence of anything like this in the firmware.
-- Neither the GW-52 or GW-60 has the ability to receive error estimates from a MediaTek chip.
+- Therefore, neither the GW-52 or GW-60 have the ability to receive error estimates from a MediaTek GPS / GNSS chip.
-- Neither device has ability to instruct a MediaTek GPS / GNSS chip to switch between 1 Hz and 5 Hz.
+- Neither device has any ability to instruct a MediaTek GPS / GNSS chip to toggle between 1 Hz and 5 Hz.

-Whilst these facts don't prove that the GW-52 and GW-60 use a SiRF chip, they do indicate that they do not use a MediaTek chip.
+Whilst these facts don't prove the GW-52 and GW-60 use a SiRF chip, they pretty much rule out the use of MediaTek chips.

-The presence of MediaTek commands suggests they can use a MediaTek chip, but their inability to receive error estimates or toggle 1 Hz / 5 Hz suggests they don't ship with MediaTek.
+The presence of MediaTek commands suggests the GW-52 and GW-60 could use a MediaTek chip, but their inability to receive speed error estimates or toggle between 1 Hz / 5 Hz suggests they don't actually ship with a MediaTek chip.